5 Benefits of Using a RCIC

 To find out whether an RCIC is licensed to represent immigrants or advise people, you should ask whether they are a member of the College of Immigration and Citizenship Consultants.

-Legitimate RCICs undergo rigorous training via an Accredited Immigration Practitioner Program (IPPs) to receive a registration number and become a member of the CICC.
+Legitimate RCICs undergo rigorous training via an accredited Immigration Practitioner Program (IPPs) to receive a registration number and become a member of the CICC.
 The registration number serves as proof of accreditation.
-To check the details of your RCIC, visit CICC website and type the RCIC’s registration number or name into the public register.
+To check your RCIC's details, visit the CICC website and type the RCIC's registration number or name into the public register.

-I’m Always Worried About Being Scammed.
-How Can I Check my RCIC’s History?
+I'm Worried About Being Scammed During My Attempt to Immigrate to Canada.
+How Can I Check an RCIC's History?

-Firstly, verify your RCIC’s status on the CICC Public Register to ensure they are on the list of “active” Regulated Canadian Immigration Consultants.
-If their status is listed as “Revoked” or “Suspended,” they are not allowed to have clients.
+Firstly, verify your RCIC's status on the CICC Public Register to ensure they are on the list of active Regulated Canadian Immigration Consultants.
+If their status is listed as "Revoked" or "Suspended," they cannot have clients.